Inbibo/adonisfx_docs/docs/maya/locators.md

 Two transform nodes will be required to create an AdnLocatorDistance representing each extremity.
 The creation process is the following:

- 1. Select two scene objects with transform nodes.
+ 1. Select two transform nodes in the scene.
  2. Press the ![AdnLocatorDistance button](images/adn_distance_locator.png){style="width:4%"} button in the AdonisFX shelf or press *Distance* in the AdonisFX menu, under the *Locators* submenu.
 If the shelf button is double-clicked or the option box in the menu is selected a window will be displayed where a custom name and initial attribute values can be set.
  3. The AdnLocatorDistance is created and ready to be used.